Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Abstract

 \section{Abstract}

 Teaching systems physical tasks is a long-standing goal in HCI, yet most prior work has focused on non-collaborative physical activities.
 Collaborative tasks introduce added complexity, requiring systems to infer users’ assumptions about their teammates’ intent—an inherently ambiguous and dynamic process.
 This necessitates representations that are interpretable and correctable, enabling users to inspect and refine system behavior.
-We address this challenge by framing collaborative task learning as a program synthesis problem.
+We address this challenge by framing collaborative task learning as a program generation problem.
 Our system represents behavior as editable programs and uses narrated demonstrations—paired physical actions and natural language—as a unified modality for teaching, inspecting, and correcting system logic without requiring users to see or write code.
-The same modality is used for the system to communicate its learning to users.
+The same modality is used for the system’s responses, enabling intuitive two-way interaction.
 In a within-subjects study, 20 users taught multiplayer soccer tactics to our system.
-70\% (14/20) of participants successfully refined learned programs to match their intent and 90\% found it easy to correct the programs.
-The study surfaced unique challenges in representing learning as programs and in enabling users to teach collaborative physical activities; we discuss these issues and outline mitigation strategies.
+Participants successfully refined learned programs to match their intent and found the system easy to use.

 \ccsdesc[500]{Do Not Use This Code~Generate the Correct Terms for Your Paper} \ccsdesc[300]{Do Not Use This Code~Generate the Correct Terms for Your Paper} \ccsdesc{Do Not Use This Code~Generate the Correct Terms for Your Paper} \ccsdesc[100]{Do Not Use This Code~Generate the Correct Terms for Your Paper}